MBlaschek/CEUAS/CEUAS/public/adjust/README.md

 print("Time elapsed: ", time.time()-t0, "s")
 ```

 Following this data retrieval, a default command would be to employ the standard homogeneity adjustment procedure on the files in `example_data` and interpolate to non-standard dates and times as well as non-standard pressure levels.
+At the moment only the variable `hur` (relative humidity) will be adjusted.

 ```bash
 python raso_adj_cdm_v0.py -f "example_data/*[!_out].nc" --adddate --interpolate_missing